tayyMem/tayyMem/README.md

-### Artificial Intelligence | Education | Entrepreneurship
+###  PMP & PSM I certified project manager | 6+ years in coordinating and managing IT Projects and with other customer service experience

-- 👋 Hi, I’m @SaPhyoThuHtet.
+- 👋 Hi, this is May.
-- 👀 I’m interested in AI, Data Science, NLP, AI Ethics,and Data Ethics.
-- 💞️ I’m looking to collaborate on "AI Ethics, HateSpeech" research papers and projects.
+- 👀 I am interested in Agile and want to get exposed more.
+I prefer challenging environments, which I believe give me more to learn and improve myself.
+I am also doing volunteer teaching for ESL students.
+- 💞️ My future goal is to become a proficient Agile Coach.
-- 📫 How to reach me ... phyothuhtet.ai@gmail.com.
+- 📫 How to reach me ... myatmon90@gmail.com.

-Graduation Thesis: Myanmar Hate Speech Detection Reinforced with Neural Networks @ University of Technology Yatanarpon Cyber City
-AIT
+IT Projects: